Vocational Training Program

 2

-• Become familiar with a comprehensive approach to health
+• Familiarize yourself with a global approach to health

 30